mahdiatubly/Full_DevOps_RoadMap/Networking.md

 - To extend the number of available ports might a network administrator interconnect managed switches

 - Routing Information Protocol (RIP) has a default administrative distance (AD) value of 120.
 In AD, lower values are preferred, so RIP is less trusted than other protocols.

+- To get MAC addresses of a network use the folloeing command:

+        $sudo netdiscover -r [IP/mask]

+-